gfxfundamentals/webgl-fundamentals/lessons/webgl-3d-basics.md

 which is 3D!

-Up to this point our 3D has been what's called "orthographic" which is another way of saying it has no perspective.
 In the next post I'll go over how to make it have perspective.

 ---Why is the attribute vec4 but glVertexAttribPointer size 3?---